Marketing research one size does not fit all

 These studies also can share visuals or audio, something impossible with CATI studies.

 We started testing panel studies alongside CATI studies years ago.
-As the panels got better, we were finding identical results from both market research studies.
+We found identical results from both market research studies as the panels improved.